pchalasani/cascadog/README.md

 - the boolean functions `or,and` can be used *directly*, whereas the original cascalog operators require referring them via the vars `#'or` and `#'and` since they really are macros and not functions.
-- for a clause that defines a map, the expression must be at the start of the clause, which is the standard way such a clause is almost always written.
+- for a predicate that defines a map, the expression must be at the start of the predicate, which is the standard way such a predicate is almost always written.
 - for those curious, the flattening is achieved by first converting to a form of *Reverse Polish Notation* (or postfix notation).